-While the specific boundary of the proposed national monument is still being determined, it is important to note that our coalition is particularly interested in creating a monument at the watershed scale.
+While the specific boundary of the proposed National Monument is still being determined, it is important to note that our coalition is particularly interested in creating a monument at the watershed scale.
 Our first priority in determining the boundary is meaningful collaboration with Indigenous peoples within our watershed.

+Our coalition's national monument proposal focuses on the conservation of wild watersheds where the Feather River cuts through the Sierra Crest.
 The map on page 5 shows the general area we are evaluating for our proposal in heavy red and purple lines.
 Where the national monument boundary ultimately ends up depends on local input, and other considerations like cultural landscapes of interest to Tribes; watershed boundaries, landforms, roads; national forest lands, management prescriptions and designations; county boundaries; and critical wildlife habitats and plant communities.